 Well, for one, both the producers and consumers of these products have been exposed to a lifetime of media depicting Native peoples in really limiting contexts.
 Here's a few of the most common:

 Almost all mainstream media over the last 400 years has shown us in one of these ways.
 As just one example, the iconic "End of the Trail" image, which was based on a sculpture by James Earle Fraser, encompasses all three of these contexts.
 He described this work as depicting the American Indian's "exit into oblivion."

-At Eighth Generation we understand that appropriation is about more than hurt feelings.
+At Eighth Generation, we understand that appropriation is about more than hurt feelings.
 It has real cultural and economic consequences.
 So in addition to creating Native-owned and designed products, and modeling responsible ways of partnering with Native artists through the Inspired Natives Project, we are committed to raising awareness around the importance of supporting Native artists and businesses.
 We try to embrace the opportunity to address outdated stereotypes and tropes.

 We think we're on the right track, but there's a long way to go, and YOU can help!
 Before you buy Native art or a product featuring Native art, just ask three simple questions:

 Generally, this means the artist is enrolled or registered in a tribe.
 If you don’t see the artist’s name or tribe on the packaging or website, the product was NOT designed by a Native artist.
 And don’t be fooled by the term “Native-inspired”, a term that grew in popularity after the passage of the Indian Arts and Crafts Act of 1990, which made it illegal to call something "Native" when Native people had nothing to do with it.
 So saying a product is “Native-inspired” is often an attempt to mislead consumers into thinking the product is connected to real Native peoples without violating the law.